club-1/hosting/README.en.md

 ## SSH

 An SSH acces can be very useful for **advenced users**.
-It is created on demand too, and once again the login and password are the same as the FTP account's ones.
+It is created on demand too.

 It can be used to establish encrypted SFTP connections, for that it is strongly recommended to create a **RSA key pair** using [OpenSSH](https://fr.wikipedia.org/wiki/OpenSSH).
 This software suite is used in command line, it is necessary to open a console window.
 To create a RSA kay pair we use the following command